-1. Review of all of the groundwater elevation data available since 1989 indicates that all of the groundwater elevation measurements were taken during the rainy winter months.
+- 1. Review of all of the groundwater elevation data available since 1989 indicates that all of the groundwater elevation measurements were taken during or just after the rainy winter months.
 The average elevations in the wells based on the measurements taken for this quarterly report are the highest recorded to date.
-This is likely a function of the relatively rainy winter this year that has exceeded most recent years, and the fact that these measurements were taken during a later portion of the winter than the others.
-There is no obvious indication in these data that the gradient at the site is being affected by a point source of either discharge or recharge.

-2. Interpretation by Miller Environmental Company (1992) of groundwater elevation measurements taken by them at the project site in 1989 and 1991 indicated to them that the (down) gradient direction of the shallowest aquifer beneath the project site was to the west-northwest in 1989 and to the southwest in 1991.
-Their conclusion that the gradient direction in 1991 was to the southwest was based on consideration of the groundwater elevations in only three of the four wells available to them at that time, MW3, MW4, and MW5 (pp. 16 and 22); they chose to disregard the groundwater elevation in MW2.
+This is likely a function of the relatively rainy winter this year that has exceeded most recent years, and the fact that these measurements were taken just after late winter rains.
+There is no obvious indication in these data that the gradient at the site is being affected by a point source of either discharge or recharge. - 2.
+Interpretation by Miller Environmental Company (1992) of groundwater elevation measurements taken by them at the project site in 1989 and 1991 indicated to them that the (down) gradient direction of the shallowest aquifer beneath the project site was to the west-northwest in 1989 and to the southwest in 1991.
+Their conclusion that the gradient direction in 1991 was to the southwest was based on consideration of the groundwater elevations in only three of the four wells available to them at that time, MW3, MW4, and MW5 (pp. 16 and 22); they chose to disregard the groundwater elevation information in MW2. - 3.
+The calculated gradient directions and magnitudes to date are summarized in the table below: